 Best ways to trim marijuana

-There are several ways use to trim marijuana.
-It depends on the final look and quality you want.
-The better the trim, the better the buds will look.
+The one you choose is a personal preference that depends on the final look and quality you want.
+The better you know how to trim a marijuana plant the better the final buds will look.

 For the look most commonly associated with “top quality” buds, the entire plant must be trimmed to remove all fan leaves and sugar leaves.
 This will leave just the exposed bud.
 For the best quality buds plan to take some time and be gentle yet precise.